arnaudporet/stream/readme.md

 ## stream

 [stream](https://github.com/arnaudporet/stream) is a tool implemented in [Go](https://golang.org) for finding the upstream/downstream paths starting from a couple of root nodes in a network.

+stream is derived from [konect](https://github.com/arnaudporet/konect), a tool also implemented in [Go](https://golang.org) for finding paths connecting a couple of nodes in a network.

 stream handles networks encoded in the SIF file format (see below): the provided network must be encoded in the SIF file format.